YusufSiddiquiWorks/Agricultural_Yield_Prediction_Model_End-to-End_Project/README.md

 # Agriculture Yield Prediction Regression Model

 ## Project Overview
-This solo project focuses on predicting agricultural yield using a regression model.
-The objective is to support farmers and policymakers by providing data-driven insights to optimize agricultural practices and increase productivity.
+This solo project showcases my expertise in data science and machine learning by developing a robust regression model for agricultural yield prediction.
+The project covers the entire workflow, including exploratory data analysis (EDA), data preprocessing, feature engineering, model building, and hyperparameter tuning, culminating in deployment on Azure.

 ## Features
 - **Yield Prediction**: Accurately predicts yield based on various input factors such as soil, weather, and crop management practices.